-Using the notations in Definition~\ref{def:main-notations}, these results can be expressed as follows: \begin{itemize} \item If $(x,y)$ is a 3-valued stable (respectively: well-founded, regular) model of a normal logic program $\pi$, then $\overline{y}$ is a complete (respectively: preferred, grounded) extension of $\ABF_{{\sf Norm}}(\pi)$. \item If ${\cal E}$ is a complete (respectively: preferred, grounded) extension of $\ABF_{{\sf Norm}}(\pi)$, where $\pi$ is a normal logic program, then $(\floor{{\cal E}^+},\underline{{\cal E}})$ is a 3-valued stable (respectively: well-founded, regular) model of $\pi$. \end{itemize} In other words, true atoms $p \in x$ on the LP-side correspond to attacked negations of these atoms ${\sim\!p} \in \overline{y}^+$ on the ABA-side, whereas false atoms $p \in {\cal A}(\pi) \setminus y$ correspond to accepted negations of these atoms ${\sim\!p} \in\overline{y}$ on the ABA-side.
+Using the notations in Definition~\ref{def:main-notations}, these results can be expressed as follows: \begin{itemize} \item If $(x,y)$ is a 3-valued stable model of a normal logic program $\pi$, then $\overline{y}$ is a complete extension of $\ABF_{{\sf Norm}}(\pi)$. \item If ${\cal E}$ is a complete extension of $\ABF_{{\sf Norm}}(\pi)$, where $\pi$ is a normal logic program, then $(\floor{{\cal E}^+},\underline{{\cal E}})$ is a 3-valued stable model of $\pi$. \end{itemize} We note that \cite{caminada2017equivalence,CS18} also establish a connection between the well-founded models [respectively, the M-stable models] for normal logic programs and the grounded extensions [respectively, the preferred extensions] of assumption-based argumentation frameworks.\footnote{In~\cite{caminada2017equivalence,CS18} the M-stable models are called regular models, but as Caminada and Schulz restrict the attention to normal logic programs, these are the same as M-stable models (as we have noted before).
+The comparison of preferred extensions with M-stable models of normal logic programs is justified by the similarity of their intuitions, namely minimization of undecidability.} In other words, true atoms $p \in x$ on the LP-side correspond to attacked negations of these atoms ${\sim\!p} \in \overline{y}^+$ on the ABA-side, whereas false atoms $p \in {\cal A}(\pi) \setminus y$ correspond to accepted negations of these atoms ${\sim\!p} \in\overline{y}$ on the ABA-side.
 We illustrate this with an example: